 I noticed lots of experimentation with thick and thin brushes as different designs were created – there was even a little blending with sponges – just like the real facepainters!

 If you could have heard the conversation and explanation behind this red face you would know that there was actually a great deal of thought that went into this design even though to our adult eyes it just looks like red paint everywhere!

 Incorporating mirrors into play provides opportunities to explore self, faces, materials and the environment from different angles and perspectives.
 And they really sounded like facepainters too as they asked their customers to look at their finished designs!

 When it was time for a new design they headed over to the water tub and washed off the paint with sponges which became just as much fun and another opportunity for conversation and role play as they looked after their babies.

 And then it was time to start all over again!

 The simplest of play experiences can often invite so many opportunities for learning and creative self expression!
-If you give it a try be sure to share some photos on my Facebook page – I’d love to see them!
+If you give it a try be sure to share some photos in our Empowered Educator Facebook Community.
+I'd love to see them!